Email Marketing Services: Updated 2019

 - Your OWN website – ideally a blog – download my free eBook on Building a Blog here to learn why

-- A service that lets you build, and email, a list of visitors who leave your site without buying anything – this is called an auto-responder
+- A marketing system that lets you make landing pages (affiliate link) to build a contact list of visitors who leave your site without buying anything – I refer to this as an autoresponder

 Whatever else you do or don’t do, building a list of your website visitors is a stage you should not omit.